 We are a community discovering the will of God for our lives and our world.
 We serve God by caring for one another and through service to others.
 Our mission is to be faithful to God’s teachings through the life, death and resurrection of Jesus Christ.
 Our ministry is to tell the story of Jesus who sought to embrace all people as God’s children — calling us all to repent, forgive and believe in God’s reconciling love.

-Beginning in 2018 FPC will be renovating and updating the fellowship and educational wings of the existing building.
+Beginning in 2018 FPC renovated and updated the fellowship and educational wings of the existing building.
 Our capital campaign, A Fresh Look for a Welcome Church, will run for 3 years, 2018, 2019 and 2020.
-Our Commitment Sunday Lunch was held on Sunday, April 15, 2018, as a celebration of our generous gifts.
+If you would like to donate to the campaign, please contact the church office.